chrisbroski/sketchpad-calculator/README.md

 ###Backspace/Delete

 Being able to fix minor errors will be a great feature in the final version, but for testing?
 No so much.
-I am going to use random numbers to test, so I don't even care if the results are calcuated correctly.
+I am going to use random numbers to test, so I don't even care if the results are calculated correctly.

 ###Features